broeser/wellid/README.md

 If you want to create classes (as opposed to primitive data types) whose instances are validateable by wellid, just implement the **ValidatableInterface** in your class and use the **ValidatableTrait**.
+If you prefer abstract classes instead, (e.g. if you want to override functionality from ValidatableTrait), extending **AbstractValidatable** is the way to go.
+In either case, Make sure to implement a **getValue()** method to supply the validators with a primitive typed version of your object's value.
+For a Money-class, for example, that might be a float.

 You'll now be able to **addValidators()** to your object.
 You can validate your object with the **validate()** and **validateBool()** methods.
-Make sure to implement a **getValue()** method to supply the validators with a primitive version of your object's value.

 Note that **validate()** returns a ValidationResultSet and not a ValidationResult (see above).

-The following example code can be found in usage_examples.php and examples/AccountBalance.php.
+The following example code uses three validators:
-It uses three validators: The value shall be a floating point number.
+The value shall be a floating point number.
 It shall be between 0 (zero) and 830.

 ```PHP
 <?php